 has been preparing for since their junior school year!

-With much anticipation, students, their families, college admissions officers and even school district teachers have been anxiously awaiting this big day—queue the unique, decision day celebrations
+With much anticipation, students, their families, college admissions officers and even school district teachers have been anxiously awaiting this big day - cue the unique, decision day celebrations

-Begin your freshman year at your university or community college confident, ready to make your parents—and yourself—PROUD!
+.
+Begin your freshman year at your university, community college, or trade school, confident, ready to make your parents - and yourself - PROUD!

 If you can easily answer these common questions, you've already made your college decision.
 Find out what these questions are and if you're ready to commit to a college.

 Discover ROI (Return on Investment) tricks to use when choosing a college to attend.
 Use these questions to determine what college from your list is the best value (smartest decision) for you.

 If you're having a hard time making a college decision, try these sneaky social media tricks.